Chapter 3.1: If, Also If, and Otherwise

 }

 otherwise is often thought of as the "default" case.
 If any comparisons above are not true, otherwise will run.
-That means we can sandwich alsoif statements between to create proper control flow for our program!
+That means we can place also if statements between if and otherwise to create proper control flow for our program.

 obj x = 10;